 No appointment is necessary for travel endorsements.
-Simply visit ISSS during regular business hours (8am – 5:00pm, Monday – Friday).
-At the ISSS sign-in make sure you check that you need a travel signature and complete all information.
+You will need to complete the Travel Signature Request on the ISSS Portal before bringing your I-20/DS-2019 to ISSS.
+After you have submitted the request online, you may drop off your I-20/DS-2019 at ISSS during regular business hours (8am – 5:00pm, Monday – Friday).
+At the ISSS sign-in, make sure you check that you need a travel signature.
 Leave your document with the International Suite Receptionist.
-Two business days later, your I-20/DS-2019 will be ready for pick up.
+Your signed document will be ready for pickup in three business days.

 An F-1/J-1 student pursuing a full course of study wishing to leave the U.S. and return after a temporary absence of five months or less may do so with the following:

 - Valid passport

 - Valid F-1/J-1 Visa (unless exempt from the visa requirements)

 - Form I-20/DS-2019 properly endorsed for travel by ISSS within current term